jlchang/2024-05-09-Unix_Shell_pilot/instructors/instructor-notes.md

 Resetting the command prompt is not currently included in the lesson materials, so it might be useful to be familiar with this beforehand in case of learners' questions.

-## Common problems

-Learners will work through an Amazon Web Service (AWS) instance for this lesson.
-The workshop coordinator will set up AWS instances for your workshop a few days ahead of time.
-Put the links for all instances on your workshop Etherpad and have learners put their name next to the instance they will use.
-This prevents learners from accidentally messing up another learner's filesystem.

-The workshop coordinator usually sets up more AWS instances than needed for the registered learners.
-If a learner accidentally deletes or overwrites data files, you can have them change to a different AWS instance.

 ## Tips and Tricks from Library Carpentries lesson

 ### Making a handout

-Librarians like handouts.
-To make a handout for this lesson, adapt/print from [https://librarycarpentry.org/lc-shell/reference](https://librarycarpentry.org/lc-shell/reference).
+To make a handout for this lesson, adapt/print from [https://jlchang.github.io/2024-05-09-Unix_Shell_pilot/shellCheatSheet.html](https://jlchang.github.io/2024-05-09-Unix_Shell_pilot/shellCheatSheet.html).

 ### Differences between platforms

 Some of the commands used in this lesson behave differently depending on whether they are run on Git Bash for Windows, macOS X or Linux.
 Be prepared to manage these differences.
-Here are some examples from episode 5, "Counting and mining with the shell":
+Here are some examples from Library Carpentries "The UNIX Shell" episode 5, "Counting and mining with the shell":

 - `grep -E` on macOS X acts like `grep -P` on other platforms.
 On Windows and Linux, `grep -E` is halfway between `grep -P` and `grep`: it only does what `grep` can do, but uses Perl-compatible syntax to do it.